monatis/clip.cpp/README.md

   -t N, --threads N: Number of threads to use for inference.
 Default: 4
   --text <text>: Text to encode.
 At least one text should be specified
   --image <path>: Path to an image file.
 At least one image path should be specified
+  -v <level>, --verbose <level>: Control the level of verbosity.
+0 = minimum, 2 = maximum.
+Default: 1
 ```

+2. `zsl` is a zero-shot image labeling example.
+It labels an image with one of the labels.
+The CLI args are the same as in `main`,
+but you must specify multiple `--text` arguments to specify the labels.

-## Roadmap
+## TODO
 - [ ] Support `text-only`, `image-only` and `both` (current) options when exporting, and modify model loading logic accordingly.
-It might be relevant to use a single modality in certain cases, as in large multimodal models.
+It might be relevant to use a single modality in certain cases, as in large multimodal models, or building and/or searching for semantic image search.
 - [ ] Seperate memory buffers for text and image models, as their memory requirements are different.
 - [ ] Implement proper bicubic interpolation (PIL uses a convolutions-based algorithm, and it's more stable than affine transformations).
 - [ ] Do benchmarks and announce the results.